less-lab-uva/DiffTest4AV/README.md

 source generate_figures.sh
 ```

+## Expected Results
 This will launch all of the scripts in succession to compute all of the figures and tables used in the paper.
 The scripts are heavily parallelized and will run for ~20 minutes on a machine with 32 cores; runtimes will vary based on available hardware.

 All figures will be saved in [3_Process/gen_figures/](3_Process/gen_figures).
 A version of these figures has been bundled with this repository; running the script will overwrite the included files.
+All `png` files generated should be an exact binary match with the original files bundled with the repository; however, the `pdf` version of the images may differ in the file binary due to system variations - the image itself is the same.

 The following table describes how to find the figures used in the paper.
 NOTE: all referenced frames from the paper, e.g. Figures 1, 3, 4, 5, 6, and 9 will appear as a blank image with steering angles only since the videos are not included.